 - Stress (worry, lack of sleep, etc.)

-In fact, type 2 diabetes and also type 3 (Alzheimer’s) is simply a problem stemming for lowered insulin sensitivity for too many years.
+In fact, poor blood sugar regulation is simply a problem stemming from lowered insulin sensitivity for too many years.

 However, the good news is that you can fix, reverse, and avoid these problems at any age.